• blogangle-right

 SOC 2 isn't the only security framework created by the American Institute of Certified Public Accountants.
 They also developed SOC 1 and SOC 3.
 So what’s the difference between these auditing standards?

-SOC 1 is designed for organizations that impact a customer’s financial reporting, like payroll, claims, or payment processing companies.
+• SOC 1 reports are designed for organizations that impact a customer’s financial reporting, like payroll, claims, or payment processing companies.
 SOC 1 assures customers that their financial information is safe.

 The AICPA built the SOC 2 framework on the foundation of five Trust Services Criteria (formerly called the Trust Services Principles).